-Anko Dama: Good Old Sweet Azuki Red Bean Paste Balls
+Anko Dama: Sweet Red Bean Paste Wagashi Balls

-Last time when I went shopping at a supermarket, together with other foodstuffs, I bought a casual Wagashi sweet for the first time in a while that brings back memories of my childhood, for I used to eat it as a kid.
+The last time when I went shopping at a supermarket, together with other foodstuffs, I bought a Wagashi sweet called “Anko Dama (あんこ玉)” for the first time in a while.

 Anko Dama (あんこ玉)

-Based on the ingredient list on the back of the package, what I have now is a modern version of Anko Dama with a white sugar coating, so it is pretty sweet.
-But since the Anko ball has a refined sweetness characteristic of Anko (sweet Azuki red bean paste), the sweetness doesn’t linger in the mouth and its aftertaste is refreshing.
+Based on the ingredient list on the back of the package, these are a modern type of Anko Dama with a white sugar coating, so it is pretty sweet.

-Anko Dama is one of the most beloved Dagashi sweets in Japan that have been around since the early Showa period (Showa: 1926 to 1989), so if you are interested in sweets with a very Japanese taste, I think it is undoubtedly a must-try Japanese confection for you.
+Anko Dama is one of the most loved Dagashi treats in Japan, which has been around since the early Showa period (Showa: 1926 to 1989).